Many LGBTQ patients struggle to find sensitive and compassionate health care. UCLA is working to change that.

 Transgender individuals who feel uncomfortable in the health care environment might delay seeking hormones, surgeries and other gender-affirming services, which can contribute to poor mental health outcomes.
 “We know that people who are prevented from expressing their gender in what feels to be an authentic way have catastrophically high rates of depression and suicidality,” Dr. Weimer says.

 UCLA HEALTH HAS UNDERTAKEN PROACTIVE STEPS to right these historic and current shortcomings and ensure equitable, affirming and supportive environments for LGBTQ patients and their families.
-The effort has been recognized by the Human Rights Campaign Foundation, which, in its 2019 Healthcare Equality Indexes, awarded UCLA Health’s four hospitals — Ronald Reagan UCLA Medical Center, UCLA Mattel Children’s Hospital, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and UCLA Medical Center, Santa Monica — the distinction of “LGBTQ Healthcare Equality Leader.”
+The effort has been recognized by the Human Rights Campaign Foundation, which, in its 2019 Healthcare Equality Indexes, awarded UCLA Health’s four hospitals — Ronald Reagan UCLA Medical Center, UCLA Mattel Children’s Hospital, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and UCLA Health - Santa Monica Medical Center — the distinction of “LGBTQ Healthcare Equality Leader.”
 (UCLA Health and its hospitals have received the distinction every year since it was inaugurated in 2014.)

 Drs.
 Weimer and Litwin launched the UCLA Gender Health Program in 2016 after Dr. Weimer heard compelling stories about the need for such a program from patients who were either transgender or had transgender family members.
 “I kept hearing that they were grateful to receive health care in a place where they felt comfortable,” she says.
 “It became clear that this needed to be formalized, so that people could find the care they need.”